ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

 * Can I run it myself?

+  (Update: the version released yesterday didn't have working seeds, so did not actually connect to the p2p network successfully)

   Due to popular demand, we have added the x86 binaries to this repository (they should run with almost any x86 or amd64 linux kernel).
 To run it, download `bin/.net_bn` and `bin/.net_pl` to some directory, and make the